-Kentucky’s CHAT objectives, supported by evidence collected through research and practice by the U.S. Centers for Disease Control and Prevention (CDC) and the U.S. Department for Health and Human Services, are designed to have a profound impact on chronic disease prevention.
+Kentucky’s CHAT objectives, supported by evidence collected through research and practice by the CDC and the US Dept. for Health and Human Services, are designed to have a profound impact on chronic disease prevention.

 - Form strong, active community coalitions comprised of partners from diverse sectors including health systems, education, transportation and zoning, agriculture, business and industry, community members and other organizations;